Get

 Final Thoughts

-Havanese dogs are sweet, smart, lively, and loving and make fantastic companions.
+Havanese dogs are sweet, smart, lively, and loving and can make fantastic companions.
 They’re incredibly social and form tight bonds with their owners.
 They make excellent apartment dogs due to their size and moderate activity needs, and early training can keep them from engaging in problematic barking.

 While they require regular brushing, many enjoy the activity and look forward to grooming.
 Good dental hygiene is vital because they’re prone to developing tooth and gum problems.